 GeneCards Summary for KIF22 Gene

 KIF22 (Kinesin Family Member 22) is a Protein Coding gene.
-Diseases associated with KIF22 include Spondyloepimetaphyseal Dysplasia With Joint Laxity, Type 2 and Spondyloepimetaphyseal Dysplasia With Multiple Dislocations.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Innate Immune System.
+Diseases associated with KIF22 include Spondyloepimetaphyseal Dysplasia With Joint Laxity, Type 2 and Spondyloepimetaphyseal Dysplasia, Matrilin-3 Related.
+Among its related pathways are Cell cycle_Spindle assembly and chromosome separation and Cell cycle_Role of APC in cell cycle regulation.
 Gene Ontology (GO) annotations related to this gene include ATPase activity and microtubule motor activity.
-An important paralog of this gene is KIF13B.
+An important paralog of this gene is KIF1B.

 Kinesin family member that is involved in spindle formation and the movements of chromosomes during mitosis and meiosis.
 Binds to microtubules and to DNA (By similarity).
 Plays a role in congression of laterally attached chromosomes in NDC80-depleted cells (PubMed:25743205).